christopherkang/feudal_networks/README.md

 ## Instructions for Use

 1. Identify your training environment, directory for saving files, and other passed parameters (see train.py).
 Ensure you are also in the correct virtualenv.
+2. If you've installed a custom environment, import the package in the file scripts >> training >> envs.py.
+If you'd like to render the environment during training, leave in env.render() in policy_optimizer.py (otherwise, remove the render).
-2. Run the following command
+3. Run the following command

 ```
 python train.py -e [ENV_NAME] -l [LOG_DIRECTORY]
 ```
-3. This will automatically start a tmux session with three different tabs and Tensorboard at __localhost:12345__
+4. This will automatically start a tmux session with three different tabs and Tensorboard at __localhost:12345__

-4. Helpful tmux commands
+5. Helpful tmux commands

   * *tmux a* to see all tmux tabs
   * *CTRL-B d* to exit tmux